 When Savings Vs. Shopping Tracker Layout Might Be Most Helpful

 A savings vs. shopping tracker layout is most helpful for those who want to be diligent about living on a budget.
 Some people just aren’t fond of digitalizing everything, especially when it comes to money matters.
-This is when an analog tracker proves to be very useful.
+This is when an analog tracker (aka, tracking money with pen and paper) proves to be very useful.

 When Should You NOT Use Savings vs Shopping Tracker Layout